mothwork/mothwork/README.md

 ### Hello!
 I'm Brett.
-I'm a software engineer and student.
+* I'm a software engineer and student.
-I build dynamic web applications in JavaScript using React / Redux and Express.
-I'm a thoughtful and motivated problem solver— primarily interested in working on projects that better the world.
-An artist at heart, I know design and planning is just as important as the end experience.

-I believe in beauty, simplicity, and utility.
+* I value beauty, simplicity, and utility.

+### Technologies and Tools

 <!--
 **mothwork/mothwork** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.